thatonepolishkid/Intro-Requests-Django/README.md

     name = line[1]
     date = line[2]
     feedback = line[3]
 #not sure if i need to use this or just send the push request yet
-  Instantiate a list  that will hold these dictionaries, use the json.load()
+Instantiate a list 'p' that will hold these dictionaries, use the json.load() and use requests.post('Website.name', params=p) on the list to upload it to the website.
+Then use